Free UK Delivery on All Orders

 The Which? consumer guides recommend replacing car batteries every 5 years as preventive maintenance, though well-maintained batteries can last 6–7 years with proper smart charging routines.

-Smart charge battery charger comparison specs
+Smart charge OBD2 scanner comparison specs

-Smart charge battery charger comparison specs
+Smart charge OBD2 scanner comparison specs

 Here's how the main types of intelligent chargers stack up.
 I've included typical specs and use cases to help you pick the right one., popular across England